Penelope - Weaving independence

 The Penelope series recalls the queen of Ithaca who, constantly weaving the cloth during the day and unweaving it during the night, managed to stall and keep suitors at a distance from herself and Odysseus' throne, thus maintaining control over her own life.

-These works were executed with mixed media and collage made from pieces of Federica’s previous works, torn and reassembled, recalling the mingling of the past with the present moment: figures of women clothed in their memories, which she depicted bordering on abstraction, enhancing fabrics and decorations.
+These works were executed with mixed media and collage made from pieces of Federica Aiello Pini’s previous works, torn and reassembled, recalling the mingling of the past with the present moment: figures of women clothed in their memories, which she depicted bordering on abstraction, enhancing fabrics and decorations (occasional references to the Kuna people's 'Mola' can be seen).
 Sometimes they were portrayed while working on textiles or baskets, patiently carrying on a tradition of craftsmanship that becomes life and, if handled consciously, a source of livelihood but also self-awareness and freedom.

 There is also a second aspect to these stratifications: the collage pieces (rips from the past) that make up these bodies, the chair on which they rest and which supports them, and the fabric they create, are memory, knowledge and possibilities that shape the future.
 The same happens in the artistic creative process.